Operation Combat Boots

 Veterans who receive a membership are required to use it one time per week or it will be canceled and given to another veteran.

 Our next event will be held in 2023 at the EOS Fitness location TBD, Utah.
-Bring a copy of your DD-214, or state issued ID with Veteran on it.
+Bring a copy of your DD-214, and state issued ID.
 We will not keep the DD-214 it is just to verify your service.
 Veterans signed up will receive a free gym membership and a Operation Combat Boots t-shirt.

 We will be holding events at multiple Vasa locations exact dates will be posted ASAP